shipsing/podman-desktop/website/tutorial/tutorial-getting-started-with-compose.md

 ## Before you begin

-If you do not have Compose installed, let's go through the onboarding process to install the Compose implementation binary:
+If you do not have Compose installed, you can follow the complete onboarding process to install it system wide:

-1. Get to Resources under **<Icon icon="fa-solid fa-cog" size="lg" /> Settings > Resources**.
-2. Click **Setup** under Compose (it will appear if it has not been installed yet).
-3. Go through the onboarding process.
+1. Install the Compose extension from the catalog.
+For more details, see [Installing a Podman Desktop extension](https://podman-desktop.io/docs/extensions/install).
+1. Setup Compose and complete the onboarding part to configure it system-wide.

 ![Onboarding process](img/onboarding.png)

-Confirm that you are able to run `podman compose`:
+1. Check that you are able to run `podman compose`:

 ```sh
 podman compose